-Kaczyński turning Poland into 'Franco's Spain'
+[Interview] Kaczyński turning Poland into 'Franco's Spain'

 Already a member?

-"He [Kaczyński] thinks he's creating Bavaria - strong traditions and a modern economy, but, actually, what might come out of this is Franco's Spain," Sikorski said.
+"He [Kaczyński] thinks he's creating Bavaria [a German region] - strong traditions and a modern economy, but, actually, what might come out of this is Franco's Spain," Sikorski said.

-António Salazar and Francisco Franco were authoritarian leaders in Portugal and Spain, respectively, until the 1970s.
+António Salazar and Francisco Franco were far-right, authoritarian leaders in Portugal and Spain, respectively, until the 1970s.

-Sikorski, Poland's foreign minister from 2007 to 2014, also compared Kaczyński to Edward Gierek, a 1970s authoritarian Polish leader.
+Sikorski, who was Poland's foreign minister from 2007 to 2014, also compared Kaczyński to Edward Gierek, a 1970s Polish communist leader.

 "He's a kind of Gierek, who was a communist-nationalist, soft, spendthrift, although Gierek was actually a moderniser, whereas this guy [Kaczyński] is not," Sikorski added.

-"You know how weird Kaczyński is?," Sikorski said.
+"Do you know how weird Kaczyński is?", Sikorski said.

 "He doesn't have an internet account.
 He doesn't have a driver's licence.
-He's never been abroad, except as prime minister, and he lives alone with his cat," Sikorski said.
+He's never been abroad, except as prime minister, and he lives alone with his cat," Sikorski said, of the 70-year old Law and Justice (PiS) party chairman.

-Sikorski spoke to EUobserver on Thursday (7 May), three days before Poland was to hold a presidential election on Sunday.
+Sikorski spoke to EUobserver on Thursday (7 May), shortly before Poland was to hold a presidential election on Sunday.

-Kaczyński, the powerful head of the ruling Law and Justice (PiS) party, had initially wanted to "ram through the election" by postal vote, Sikorski said, because the pandemic lockdown would have helped PiS loyalist and incumbent Andrzej Duda to stay in office.
+Kaczyński had wanted to "ram through the election" by postal vote, Sikorski said, because the coronavirus lockdown would have helped PiS-loyalist and incumbent Andrzej Duda retain office.

 "If you were an OSCE observer, as I have been in other places, going to monitor the Polish election, first of all, you'd say: 'There's no level playing field in the media'.
-Secondly, you'd say: 'The candidates had been unable to campaign'," Sikorski said, referring to the Organisation for Security and Co-operation in Europe, a multilateral body based in Vienna.
+Secondly, you'd say: 'The candidates have been unable to campaign'," Sikorski said, referring to the Organisation for Security and Co-operation in Europe, a multilateral body based in Vienna.

 "This election never had a chance to be democratic," he said.

-The Polish election was abruptly cancelled this week and might now be in July.
+Sunday's vote was abruptly cancelled this week, amid PiS talk it might take place in July.

-It was cancelled not because the EU had voiced concern, but because a PiS coalition partner and some local authorities had rebelled and because the postal service could not deliver 30m ballots on time, Sikorski said.
+It was cancelled not because the EU had voiced concern, but because a PiS coalition partner had rebelled and because the Polish postal service could not deliver 30m ballots at short notice, Sikorski said.

 "It was certainly not [due to] international pressure," he said.

-The election postponement was in itself handled in an undemocratic way, Sikorski noted, showing how things work in Kaczyński's "Catholic state of the Polish nation".
+The postponement was itself handled in an undemocratic way, Sikorski noted, showing how things work in Kaczyński's "Catholic state of the Polish nation".

-"What's happened, is that two [PiS] MPs issued a statement [on the elections].
+"What's happened, is that two [PiS] members of parliament have issued statements [saying the elections were off].
 That's all.
 Technically speaking, nothing has changed," he said.

-"Under the law, we're still holding an election on Sunday and tomorrow will be the start of the pre-election 'quiet period', when we can't speak to press any more.
-Afterwards, the Supreme Court is meant to invalidate the election, because it didn't happen ... it's a complete shambles," he added.
+"Under the law, we're still holding an election on Sunday and tomorrow will be the start of the pre-election 'quiet period', when people like me can't speak to press.
+Afterwards, the Supreme Court is meant to invalidate the election, because it didn't happen ... it's a complete shambles," Sikorski added.

-It is unclear when the pandemic will abate or when the new Polish vote will take place, but, in August, Duda's term expires, potentially creating more "shambles".
+If the Polish vote cannot take place before August, due to the pandemic, or other factors, Duda's term will expire, creating a ghost president, and more "shambles".

-The sane thing to do would be to declare a "natural disaster", which mandates a vote 90 days after the disaster ends, Sikorski said.
+The sane thing to do would be to declare a "natural disaster", which constitutionally mandated a vote 90 days after the disaster ended, Sikorski said.

 For its part, the European Commission, on Thursday, pledged to monitor how Poland, and other EU states, handled elections during the virus emergency.